Chiral Floquet systems and quantum walks at half period: Introduction

 \section{Introduction}

 Topological classifications of quantum systems in the presence of symmetries provide novel phases of matter beyond the Landau theory of symmetry breaking.
 Prominent examples in physics are the distinction between ordinary and topological insulators \cite{SchuBaBook,kitaevPeriodic,KaneMele1,KaneMele2,HasanKaneReview,ZhangReview} or the quantization of the Hall conductance in two-dimensional samples \cite{Quantum_Hall_Monograph}, but the theory extends to all dimensions and all symmetry classes of the tenfold way \cite{Altland-Zirnbauer}.
-The key feature of these novel phases are their exceptional stability against all perturbations which preserve basic ingredients to the theory.
-From a physical point of view, an important consequence of this stability is the so-called bulk-boundary correspondence which allows to predict phenomena occurring near the boundary between two systems through their asymptotic properties.
+The key feature of these novel phases is their exceptional stability against all perturbations which preserve basic elements of the theory, typically a symmetry, a gap condition, and a standing assumption on the locality of interactions.
+This is mathematically expressed by a non-trivial topological classification up to homotopy.
+From a physical point of view, an important consequence of this stability is the so-called bulk-boundary correspondence which allows to predict phenomena occurring near the boundary between two systems that belong to distinct topological classes.

 Recently, the topological classification of lattice systems with discrete symmetries has become one of the cornerstones of a theory of topological quantum matter.
 Model systems beyond static Hamiltonians, in which topological phases are still relevant, come in two settings.
 On one hand they are Floquet systems with continuous time periodic driving \cite{RunderBergLevin,graf2018bulk,sadel2017topological,roy2017periodic,liu2018chiral,kitagawa2010topological,Asbo3,carpentier2015topological,fruchart2016complex} and, on the other, discrete time quantum walks \cite{ShortVersion,LongVersion,UsOnTI,WeAreSchur,kita1,kita2,Asbo1,Asbo2}.
 These classes are closely related, because the Floquet evolution operator for a full period is a walk and, conversely many walks can be generated by an ``effective Hamiltonian'' or as a sequence of pulses in continuous time \cite{delplace2017phase}.
 This correspondence was fruitful and led to the first results on topological properties of quantum walks \cite{kita1,kita2,Asbo1,Asbo2}.